autoplot/documentation/javadoc/org/autoplot/datasource/jython/JythonExtensionDataSource.md

-# org.autoplot.datasource.jython.JythonExtensionDataSourceProvide mechanism where data source can be completely defined in a .jyds
+# org.autoplot.datasource.jython.JythonExtensionDataSource

- script, but the file extension triggers the script.
+Provide mechanism where data source can be completely defined in a .jyds script, but the file extension triggers the script.

-JythonExtensionDataSource( java.net.URI uri )
+# JythonExtensionDataSource( java.net.URI uri )

 ***